Bats Treatment

 Can I just remove the bats myself?

 Legally restricted in Colorado, especially during maternity season.
-Improper exclusion strands flightless pups inside walls — they die, smell, and stain.
+Premature sealing strands flightless pups inside walls — they die, smell, and stain.
 Hire a wildlife pro.

 5–10 days from one-way valve install to final sealing.
 Cleanup adds another 1–3 days depending on guano volume.